 On the map below, I highlighted these two regions and labeled a few of the most popular towns and things to do, so you get a basic idea of where things are located.

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (places to go in the eastern and western Dolomites).
-You can click the check marks to hide or show layers.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

 Best Things to Do in the Dolomites